Maastricht University, the Netherlands, and IZA, Germany

 On-the-job learning is more important for workers’ human capital development than formal training

-Andries De Grip, June 2015Although early human capital theory recognized the relevance of workers’ experience, its focus was on education and formal training.
-Recent studies find that much of the performance of newly hired workers is driven by learning by doing or learning from peers or supervisors in the workplace.
+Andries De Grip, March 2024Although early human capital theory recognized the relevance of workers’ experience, its focus was on education and formal training.
+More recent studies show that much of the performance of newly hired workers is driven by learning by doing or learning from peers or supervisors in the workplace.
 Descriptive data show that workers learn a lot from the various tasks they perform on the job.
-Informal learning at work seems to be relevant for all age groups, although it drives more of the performance of younger workers.
+Informal learning at work seems to be relevant for all age groups, although it is more meaningful for younger workers’ performance.
 Informal learning is far more important for workers’ human capital development than formal training courses.MoreLess